 When you work a traditional, 9 to 5 job, you know what you have to do each day.
-There are deadlines and people counting on you to do your work.
+Deadlines and people are counting on you to do your work.
 And, if you don’t, the result can be losing your job.

 However, when you are a blogger, there is no accountability.
 And, since you work at home, you can easily be distracted by the things going on around you.

-In order to be better with your self-management, you need to change the way you manage your time.
-This includes using tools and ideas you can use to get the most out of the 24 hours you get each day.
+To be better with your self-management, you need to change the way you manage your time.
+That includes using tools and ideas you can use to get the most out of the 24 hours you get each day.

 Create a daily blogging schedule